SainsburyWellcomeCentre/crabs-exploration/crabs/tracker/README.md

 The configurable parameters of the tracker are defined in `crabs-exploration/crabs/tracker/config/tracking_config.yaml`:

 - `iou_threshold`: defines the minimum IOU value between a ground truth box and a detection, to consider a detection a true positive.
 By default, 0.1.
 - `score_threshold`: defines the minimum confidence score for a detection to be considered for tracking.
-By default, 0.1. #---- check
+By default, 0.1.
 - `max_age`: maximum number of frames to keep a track "alive" without associated detections.
 By default, 10.
 - `min_hits`: minimum number of detections required to initialise a track.
 By default, 1.